169 Riverside Drive, Binghamton, NY 13905

 What can I do to prevent a Stroke?

-Work with your primary care physician to reduce the risk factors
+Work with your primary care physician to reduce the risk factors for stroke:

 - Maintain a healthy body weight